 - Further information

-Linear A is a non-deciphered script, found on Crete, in the islands of the Aegean Sea and, sporadically, on the Greek Mainland and the western coast of Asia Minor from the 19th to the 14th centuries BC.
+Linear A is a non-deciphered script, found on Crete, in the Aegean islands and, sporadically, on the Greek Mainland and the western coast of Asia Minor from the 18th to the 14th centuries BC.
 During the so-called First Palace period (19th-18th centuries BC) it is found almost exclusively at Phaistos (some traces have been found at Knossos as well).
 During the Second Palace period (17th to 15th centuries BC), it is present throughout the island and in various areas of the Aegean world.
-After the Mycenaean conquest of Crete (about 1450 BC), it ceased being used for administrative purposes.
+After the creation of Linear B, it ceased being used for administrative purposes.
 It is last found in about 1350 BC (inscription painted on a terracotta figurine from Poros Herakleiou).

 Go to the online resources.Online resources